 How long does homemade tomato sauce last?

-You can extent the shelf life by freezing it.
-Tomato sauce can last up to a year in the freezer, as long as you leek it in an aitight container.
+You can extend the shelf life by freezing it.
+Tomato sauce can last up to a year in the freezer, as long as you leek it in an airtight container.
 Be sure to freeze it in small portions, so you only take out as much as you need at a time.

 Does homemade tomato sauce go bad ?